jhpyle/docassemble/_docs/functions.md

 If `start_new` is set to `True`, then the URLs will have `&reset=1` at the end.
 Thus, even if the user has already started an interview, clicking the link will start the interview at the beginning again.

+This function can be useful in interviews that replace the standard list of available interviews.
+See the [`dispatch interview`] configuration directive for more information.

 ## <a name="server_capabilities"></a>server_capabilities()